Grid Connection Process

 Around the world, solar power plants are even located next to airports (such as the 22.2 MWp power plant Photon Energy built in 2010 in the Czech Republic), where glare would be of paramount concern, and evidence thus far suggests that glare has not been a problem for airport personnel.

 Are solar panels manufactured with toxic metals that could contaminate installation sites and pollute landfills if discarded?

 No. Most panels are constructed of glass (silicon), with common metals such as aluminum and copper wiring, and don’t tend to contain heavy metals or other potentially toxic substances.
 The one exception is thinfilm solar products, which may contain heavy metals.
-However, the Jerrabomberra project does will not use thin film panels.
+However, the Carrick project will not use thin film panels.
 Because few solar panels contain toxic chemicals, they pose little threat of site contamination.

 On many power plants sheep are used to eat the grass growing under the panel with no side effects.